 ...still in middle school or high school, print out the College Preparation Checklist and place it where your student can see.
 Next, study the parent information website to discover more ways to guide your student towards higher education.

 ...currently a senior in the Sweetwater Union High School District, he or she may participate in EAP (Early Admissions Program) at Southwestern College.
 EAP offers early assessment, orientation and registration to students long before the fall semester begins, and before continuing Southwestern College students register for their classes.

 Speak to your high school counselor for exact dates and times or contact the Southwestern College Outreach Office at (619) 482-6518 or email firstname.lastname@example.org.

 Important Tips for Students!

 - Take the College Placement Assessments seriously!
 Placement results may place your student in a lower class level.
-Refer to these charts to view the course sequences for ESL and English.
 See the Southwestern College Assessment webpage for further information

 - Pay attention during the Online Orientation and ask questions!
 You won’t see a counselor until the semester begins, so understand what the placement results mean and how to register for classes.